inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

-# How to Create a Custom Job in InvenioRDM
+# How to create a new job

-_Added in v13.0.0_
+_Introduced in InvenioRDM v13_

-This guide walks developers through implementing a custom job in InvenioRDM using the `invenio-jobs` system.
+This guide walks developers through implementing a new job using the engine provided by the `invenio-jobs` module.
 Jobs are asynchronous tasks that can be triggered from the admin UI or REST API.
 They run using Celery and support logging, argument validation, and result tracking.

 ---